 Shaw makes Test comeback, Agarwal replaces Rohit for ODI series

+Gill, who has played two ODIs, was part of the Test squad in the home series against South Africa and Bangladesh but did not get a game.
+Kuldeep Yadav, who did not make the eleven in the five T20s against New Zealand, has been dropped from the Test squad with the selectors going for two specialist spinner options in Ravindra Jadeja and Ravichandran Ashwin.

+The Chinaman played his last Test during the tour of Australia in January last year and during the home season, Ashwin and Jadeja were the preferred choice.
+Pacer Navdeep Saini too has made his way into the Test side following impressive performances in limited-overs cricket.
+Saini had received his maiden Test call-up for the one-off Test against Afghanistan in 2018 but is yet to make his debut.
+However, he has gone on to play three ODIs and 10 T20s for India.

-India's Test squad: Virat Kohli (Captain), Mayank Agarwal, Prithvi Shaw, Shubman Gill, Cheteshwar Pujara, Ajinkya Rahane (vice-captain), Hanuma Vihari, Wriddhiman Saha (wicket-keeper), Rishabh Pant (wicket-keeper), R. Ashwin, Ravindra Jadeja, Jasprit Bumrah, Umesh Yadav, Mohd.
+Senior pacer Ishant Sharma, who had twisted his ankle during a Ranji Trophy game last month, has kept his place in the side but his participation in the series is subject to fitness.
+India's Test squad: Virat Kohli (Captain), Mayank Agarwal, Prithvi Shaw, Shubman Gill, Cheteshwar Pujara, Ajinkya Rahane (vice-captain), Hanuma Vihari, Wriddhiman Saha (wicket-keeper), Rishabh Pant (wicket-keeper), Ravichandran Ashwin, Ravindra Jadeja, Jasprit Bumrah, Umesh Yadav, Mohd.
 Shami, Navdeep Saini, Ishant Sharma (subject to fitness clearance).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)